Awakening - a Last Hero Story

-The man turned and looking up at him with a skeptical look said, "Sir, commander!
+The man turned and looking up at him with a skeptical look saying, "Sir, commander!
 We are on the Dead Star!
 Your men are ready for battle!"

-The man standing next to the Commander winced in pain as his body began to separate into large pieces of flesh.
-Anger grew upon the Commander's face as he turned to witness legions of the enemy creeping up from behind.
-Behind them they hauled by chains a large and curious weapon.
+Then Slae’s focus forcibly moved to the man standing next to the Commander, who suddenly winced in pain as his body began to separate into large pieces and falling into a heap about his boots.
+His blood washing onto the Commander’s boots before quickly crystalizing.
+Anger grew upon the Commander's face as he turned to witness legions of the enemy creeping up from behind, preparing a large curious weapon.

-The weapon fired what looked like thin horizontal lines of light.
-As quickly as the weapon all action slowed to a crawl.
-The only exception was the Commander, who walked straight toward the ammunition being fired at him.
-Even the shot moved slow in comparison to his walk.
-When the Commander made contact with the lines of light, the lines erupted into particles, evaporating away.
+The weapon fired what looked like thin lines of dense light and as quickly as it fired time slowed to a crawl.
+The only exception was the Commander, who walked straight toward the charge of light fired at him.

-Just seconds before it broke through the remaining crowd the dream went black and a voice cried out, "With the power of the lords within me, through the flames of vengeance!
+As the light approached the Commander, Slae thought he might learn of its face when a voice spoke, even in the void of space it was heard, "With the power of the lords within me, through the flames of vengeance!
 By the powers of hatred that blots my very soul!
 You shall be damned to this star to walk through the fires of justice for all eternity!"

-In the darkness a burst of white fire upon a rocky and celestial body, was just a dot in the distance.
-However, the dot soon grew closer, revealing its sharp and white flames that licked at the surface of the freshly ignited star.
-As the gap closed an agonizing scream could be heard, increasing in volume.
-The star was now close enough to Slae that he became face to face with a ghastly form of the commander shrieking and whipping his head about in pain.
+As the gap closed between Slae and the revived Star of Vohl an agonizing scream could be heard, increasing in volume.
+The star was now close enough to Slae that he came face to face with a ghastly form of the Commander shrieking and whipping his head about in pain.